DNN Inference

 DNN (deep neural network) inference is the computational process involved with feeding input through a pretrained neural network model to infer or predict an output.
 The input, such as images, text, or audio, must first be encoded or pre-processed into a set of tensors (collection of numbers).
 Similarly, the output is a set of tensors that must be decoded or post-processed into a semantically meaningful output (e.g., text, image, image masks, poses, pixel coordinates, etc.).

 In robotics, DNN inference is often used to wire streams of sensor data through an encoder which feeds into a DNN inference package that has been loaded with a model capable of predicting useful outputs that lead to intelligent behaviors.
 For example, monocular camera images can be fed to a DNN inference framework such as TensorRT configured with a YOLOv8 model pre-trained for detecting cats.
 Streams of images are encoded as tensors and fed into TensorRT to run inference over the model to predict tensors that are interpreted by a YOLOv8 decoder as a set of bounding boxes in pixel coordinates.
-This information can now be used could be used in a variety of intelligent behaviors such as stopping the robot until said cat has lost interest in your roaming robot.
+This information can now be used in a variety of intelligent behaviors such as stopping the robot until said cat has lost interest in your roaming robot.

 Encoder/inference/decoder pipeline